not-a-company/notacompany/README.md

 ## About

 **notacompany.com** builds consumer infrastructure that makes better living effortless.
-From health and payments to investing, work, and play — we design and launch the rails that power daily life.
+The rails that power your daily life—from health and finance to mobility and work—are built by a team of 100% engineers who understand what it takes to create foundational infrastructure that millions rely on.

 ### 🏗️ **Our Infrastructure Focus**